MultiX-Amsterdam/multix-docs/exam.md

 Grading related:
 - [x] First [export the grades from ANS](https://support.ans.app/hc/en-us/articles/360036410294-Export-results) into a CSV file, and then [import the grades to Canvas](https://canvas.uva.nl/courses/169/pages/using-the-gradebook?module_item_id=1237607#Import_Grades).
 - [x] Within 20 working days, release the grade on Canvas and tell students how they can inspect their grade by making an announcement on Canvas.

-There are several ways to do grade inspection, and some examples are listed below.
+There are several ways for students to inspect their grades, and some examples are listed below:
 - Grade inspection without supervision: schedule a time slot using ANS to open the exam for a time period that allows students to inspect their exam grades, questions, and answers online.
 This can be done by going to the ANS system and selecting Settings -> Publication -> Add timeslot.
 Communicate with the student how they can ask questions, for example, by scheduling a meeting with the course coordinator.
 - Grade inspection with supervision: email the program coordinator to ask for help reserving a physical room for grade inspection during a specific time.
 Students can come to the room to access the exam materials and grades, as well as ask questions during the scheduled time

 ## Other Notes